 Competitive Grade Teas

-The All Japan Competitive Tea Exhibition was cancelled this year, but the regional exhibitions were all held as usual.
-Teas are listed and evaluated in 5 categories: Sencha, Fukamushicha, Kabusecha, Gyokuro and Tencha.
-Each tea is scored by professional judges and based on their total scores divided into classes.
+At the All Japan Competitive Tea Exhibition, as well as in regional competitions, teas are listed and evaluated in 5 categories: Sencha, Fukamushicha, Kabusecha, Gyokuro and Tencha.
+Each tea is scored by professional judges and, based on their total scores, divided into classes.
 In one class there might be only one tea or several teas, depending on the given year's result.
 Teas in the first three classes are the Prize-Winner Teas.